slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"I don’t have talent, so I just get up earlier."
 -- Henry Rollins [1961]*

+> *"The world is changed by your example, not by your opinion."
+-- Paulo Coelho [1947]*

 > *"Doing is faster than watching." (...)
 "Impatience with actions, patience with results." (...)
 "Inspiration is perishable.
 Act on it immediately."
 -- Naval Ravikant [1974]*

+> *"80% of what people call agency is trying the «dumb» solution and iterating from that.
+You can just do dumb things."
+-- farawaylaughtr@x*

 ### On ambition